DevYatsu/pkl_parser/README.md

 # pkl-parser

-This crate exports a parser for Apple's Pkl language.
+`pkl-parser` is a Rust crate that provides a complete parser for Apple's Pkl language.
+This crate is designed to be simple to use, supporting the full Pkl syntax with robust error handling.

 ## Features

-All the Pkl syntax is supported.
+- **Comprehensive Syntax Support**: Supports all syntax elements of the Pkl language.
+- **Pratt Parsing**: Includes a Pratt parser for expression parsing with operator precedence.
+- **Ease of Integration**: Simple API to parse and handle Pkl code in your Rust projects.

 ## Installation